-Hackers exploit MFA flaw to steal from 6,000 Coinbase customers — report By Cointelegraph - Up News Info
+Hackers exploit MFA flaw to steal from 6,000 Coinbase customers — Report By Cointelegraph - Up News Info

 Cryptocurrency exchange Coinbase (NASDAQ:) has reportedly suffered another security breach after attackers were able to bypass the company’s multi-factor authentication, or MFA, feature in a coordinated campaign earlier this year.

 The attackers stole cryptocurrency from 6,000 accounts, though the monetary value of the theft wasn’t disclosed, according to a report from Bleeping Computer.
-Earlier this week, Coinbase reportedly notified affected customers that the theft occurred between March and May of this year.
+Earlier this week, Coinbase reportedly notified affected customers that the theft occurred between March and May.

 Continue Reading on Coin Telegraph